-- 28. Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe it includes the applicable requirements of R.S.
+- 31. Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe that the report includes the applicable requirements of R.S.
 42:344: - a) Number and percentage of public servants in the agency who have completed the training requirements; All employees of the assessor. - b) Number of sexual harassment complaints received by the agency; -0- - c) Number of complaints which resulted in a finding that sexual harassment occurred; N/A - d) Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and.
-N/A - e) Amount of time it took to resolve each complaint.
+N/A - e) The amount of time it took to resolve each complaint.
 N/A